 Warehousing

-Depending on inventory characteristics and production requirements is important to assets storage requirements and further operational requirements for order picking; supplies stream between storage and shop floor, number of software users, etc. In some exceptions, well-functioning WMS might be the solution to eliminate outside storage facilities and consolidate all operations with inventory into a manufacturing facility, at the same time reducing facility and operational costs.
+Depending on inventory characteristics and production requirements, it is important to consider asset storage needs and other operational requirements for order picking, the flow of supplies between storage and the shop floor, the number of software users, etc. In some exceptions, well-functioning WMS might be the solution to eliminate outside storage facilities and consolidate all operations with inventory into a manufacturing facility, at the same time reducing facility and operational costs.

 Distribution